 If you make your own curriculum or teaching resources you can sell those on Teachers Pay Teachers.
 I started doing this a year ago and have been happy with my results there.

-You can also sell clipart and resources that other teacher authors (sellers on TpT) may want for creating their products.
-If you have skills on Illustrator this could be very productive for you.
+You can also sell clipart and resources that other teacher-authors (sellers on TpT) may want for creating their products.
+If you have skills in Illustrator or PowerPoint this could be very productive for you.

 These are in no way the only ways that you can earn an income or make money from home while homeschooling your children.
 Homeschool moms are inventive, creative people, who really can “do it all”.